Take a Virtual Tour

 - IV medication

 Expectant parents often find the support of a doula to be helpful.
 Doulas are trained in providing emotional and physical support and helping women to carry out their birth plans.
-Doulas can be hired sometime during the pregnancy.
+Doulas are welcome at mom’s bedside as part of her care team and can be hired sometime during the pregnancy.

 If you are having a scheduled induction or cesarean at Texas Health Allen, please remember the following: